San Francisco International Airport (SFO/KSFO), CA, USA

 • Achieve net environmental gains for the San Francisco Bay Area (via mitigation)

 San Francisco International Airport recognises the environmental importance of San Francisco Bay.
-Through its commission, the airport has already committed nearly $17 million to the restoration of wetlands in the Bay as mitigation to the airport master plan.
+Through its commission, the airport has already committed nearly $17m to the restoration of wetlands in the Bay as mitigation to the airport master plan.
 The commission is fully committed to the continued restoration, enhancement and health of the bay.

 "A study has identified more than 30 layouts for runways at the airport."